 Vectorization is the process of converting a raster image into a vector line by having a computer program "trace" the image and automatically create vector lines.
 Most programs that can work with vector lines have methods for doing this automatically, however they all function differently and some images will work better in one program over others.

 Generally speaking, black and white images are the easiest to vectorize, as all the program has to do is draw a line along the border between any black and white pixels.
-Images with more complex color scheme can still be vectorized, however you will have to tell the program more information about how to determine where the lines are drawn.
+Images with more complex color schemes can still be vectorized, however you will have to tell the program more information about how to determine where the lines are drawn.
 Also, be aware that with highly complex images (such a photographs) it may not be possible to have a program handle the vectorization automatically.

 Each of the following guides assumes that you have a basic understanding of how the software works.
 Please see the Software for Creating Images page for more information on these programs and how to learn to use them.

 Select the software that you will be using from the tabs.

 Illustrator offers a variety of automatic tracers, which work well for a variety of image types.
 The default tracer works well with monochromatic images where you want everything converted to a vector image.